petablox/arbitrar/doc/how_to_use.md

 Now inside the `databases` folder I've been working on some linux kernel experiments and debian packages experiments, so you are seeing that I named them in a related manner.
 You can either jump in one of the databases or create one of your own, and we will talk about how to do this later.

-### 0.1 `ll_analyzer` folder
+### 0.1 `arbitrar` folder

 This is the source code folder containing our tool.
-The entry point is exactly the file `misapi`.
+The entry point is exactly the file `arbitrar`.
 If you don't want to mess with the source code, you don't need to bother looking at this.
-Otherwise, the new analyzer core (implemented in Rust) is living inside the directory `/home/aspire/ll_analyzer/src/new_analyzer/core/`; The machine learning code is mainly inside `/home/aspire/ll_analyzer/src/learning/`.
+Otherwise, the new analyzer core (implemented in Rust) is living inside the directory `/home/aspire/arbitrar/src/analyzer/`; The machine learning code is mainly inside `/home/aspire/arbitrar/src/learning/`.

 ### 0.2 `programs` folder